fx-lange/ofxGSTT/README.md

 Anyway I can't recommend using this addon in a production environment - only for prototyping purposes.

+For unlimited requests check out the workaround example via Chrome.

 Before you start you need to generate your own [Speech API Key](http://www.chromium.org/developers/how-tos/api-keys).

 Check out the examples - feedback is really welcome!